Exploring neutrino masses, $(g-2)_{\mu, e}$ in type I+II seesaw in ${L^{}_e-L^{}_{\alpha}}$ gauge extended model: Neutrino mass generation

+{Next, we consider $U(1)_{L_e-L_\mu}$ gauge symmetry as an extension of the SM.
+The charges of the particles under various gauge groups are indicated in the fourth column of Table \ref{Table: model}.
+The Lagrangian for leptonic sector for this model reads as follows:

-For the above Lagrangian, the matrices $M_D$ and $M_L$ are same as the previous model i.e., Eq. \ref{eq:MD ML_le-ltau}.
-The form of $M_R$ takes a different form by considering $y_s^{e \tau}$ to be complex, given by
+} For the above Lagrangian, the Dirac and Majorana matrices $m_D$ and $m_L$ are same as in the previous model mentioned in Equations (\ref{eq:MD MR_le-ltau}) and (\ref{eq:ML_le-ltau}).
+Further, assuming $ y^{e\tau}_s \approx y^{\mu\tau}_s$ for numerical simplification, the $m_R $ matrix is found to have the form